 For information, see Configuring the log visualizer.

-The Event Router is a pod that watches OKD events so they can be collected by OpenShift Logging.
+The Event Router is a pod that watches OKD events so they can be collected by the logging subsystem for Red Hat OpenShift.

 The Event Router collects events from all projects and writes them to